dmbarbour/wikilon/docs/AwelonLang.md

 Major design elements:

 * A scalable concrete codebase, represented as a [log-structured merge tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) with [prefix-aligned indexing](https://en.wikipedia.org/wiki/Radix_tree).
-This filesystem-like structure can support massive volumes, lazy downloads, incremental synchronizations, lightweight backups, atomic updates, and prefix-aligned sharing.
+This filesystem-like structure can support massive volumes, lazy downloads, incremental synchronizations, lightweight backups, and atomic updates.
 Further, we can amortize physical storage and network costs within a community via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).

-* A [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) language evaluated under [rewriting](https://en.wikipedia.org/wiki/Rewriting) semantics to encode structured data and computations.
-The intention is to simplify sharing, caching, multi-stage programming, and user ability to inspect and comprehend computation through deterministic replay and rendering intermediate and final terms.
+* A [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) language evaluated via [rewriting](https://en.wikipedia.org/wiki/Rewriting) semantics to encode structured data and computations.
+The intention is to simplify sharing, caching, multi-stage programming, and user ability to inspect and comprehend computation through deterministic replay and rendering.
+We aren't limited to final outputs: intermediate results may also be rendered, even animated.

 * Automation is achieved by defining [bots](https://en.wikipedia.org/wiki/Software_agent) in the dictionary.
-Bots operate on a transactional memory environment, which may reflect the codebase.
-Concretely, bots are modeled as transactions that repeat indefinitely, implicitly waiting when unproductive.
-Effects are asynchronous through manipulation of system variables, e.g. adding a task to a system queue or some data to a network output buffer.
+Bots in Awelon are modeled as transactions that repeat indefinitely, implicitly waiting when unproductive.
+Effects are asynchronous via manipulation of system variables, such as adding a task to a system queue or some data to a network output buffer.
 This design is fail-safe, resilient, idempotent, securable, extensible, and safe to modify at runtime - which is convenient for live coding, runtime upgrade, and robust administrative process control.

-* User interfaces leverage [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) over the transactional memory environment and codebase.
-Through projections, users can manipulate code and state graphically through tables, graphs, forms, and widgets.
-Some projections may be application specific, where pushing a button adds a task to a queue.
-Where projections share variables, edits to one projection should reactively influence the others.
-Users can also transactionally edit multiple projections before commiting, which simplifies extensibility and input validation.
-Importantly, we can leverage the rewriting semantics of our language to provide a consistent user-interface for code and data.
+* User interfaces build upon [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) over code and transactional memory.
+This design allows us to easily extend our interface with additional views and controllers.
+The relationship between a projection and the underlying data is easily inspected for comprehension.
+Further, combined with rewriting semantics, we can project not only code and results but every intermediate step for debugging.
+Conventional GUIs can be supported indirectly by 'editing' a task queue that's handled by a bot shortly after we commit.

 The Awelon language is a just one aspect of the Awelon system.
 Its lightweight syntax and local rewrite semantics are essential in context of Awelon's vision and design goals.
 In contrast, performance and static type safety were secondary concerns, although still valuable (and addressed below).